 The loading bay has a raising platform that can deliver items to the Atrium.
 However, this may not be suitable for larger items as the corridor access has 90-degree corners.
 Please speak to the events coordinator if you have larger items.

-You can request items of furniture to be set up as part of your exhibition, these include tables, chairs and sofas.
-Please speak to the events coordinator if you would like to include these.
-We recommend that these are only used if your exhibition layout has plenty of empty space to allow access for pushchairs and wheelchair users.

 Hanging System: